Kasidetch05/Hand-Gesture-Car-Control/README.md

 # Hand-Gesture-Car-Control
 ---
 Introduction.

-This project demonstrates a wireless gesture-controlled car using two ESP32 microcontrollers communicating via ESP-NOW protocol.
-One ESP32 acts as a controller, equipped with an MPU6050 accelerometer and gyroscope sensor to detect hand movements.
-The second ESP32 functions as the robot car receiver, controlling two DC motors based on the received commands.
-The controller translates tilt gestures (forward, backward, left, right and stop) into movement commands (F, B, L, R, S) and transmits them wirelessly to the car.
-The car then drives, reverses, turns, or stops accordingly.
-This project showcases the integration of wireless communication, motion sensing, and motor control using the ESP32 platform.
+This project details a wireless gesture-controlled car using two ESP32 microcontrollers communicating via ESP-NOW.
+The controller ESP32 uses an MPU6050 accelerometer/gyroscope to detect hand tilt gestures (forward, backward, left, right, stop).
+It translates these into movement commands (F, B, L, R, S) and transmits them wirelessly.
+The robot car receiver ESP32 receives the commands and controls two DC motors to drive, reverse, turn, or stop the car accordingly.
+It integrates wireless communication, motion sensing, and motor control on the ESP32 platform.
 ---
 Hardware Needed.